lethang7794/terraform-up-and-running/18-chap-9-test-terraform-code/README.md

-# How To Test Terraform Code
+# Chapter 9.
+How To Test Terraform Code

 > **What is the goal testing?**
 >